 Enter your email below & I'll send it straight to your inbox.
 Plus you’ll get new recipes from me every week!

-One of the things I often hear as a dietitian is that while smoothies are delicious, they aren’t always filling (or that they’re just going to spike blood sugars).
+One of the things I often hear as a dietitian is that while smoothies are delicious, they aren’t always filling (or that they’re just going to spike blood sugars with all that fruit in there).
 That’s where fiber comes in.
-Honestly, if you’re working on adding more fiber to your diet in a way that still feels enjoyable and realistic, intentionally designed smoothies are one of the easiest places to start!
+Not only is fiber bulky, acting to provide a feeling of physical fullness, it actually counteracts the rise of blood sugars.
+So you can definitely have your fruit smoothie, and drink it too 😉

 A flat lay of mixed berry smoothie ingredients on a pink surface: peeled orange slices on a plate, a bowl of Greek yogurt, fresh spinach leaves, mixed berries, a glass of milk, and chia seeds—each item clearly labeled.